-- The Event-B model mentioned in point 1 of Section 4, developed using Rodin.
-Ideally, all the proof obligations should be discharged. - Name the model DoctorOffice XYZ, where XYZ are your initials.
-If you have two family names, please use the initials for both. - Export it to a zip file and send me that zip file as a mail attachment. - If you suggested changes to the problem description, please submit the document mentioned in point 2 of Section 4 in PDF format.
+• For the Doctors' Office only: If you suggested changes to the problem description, please submit the document mentioned in point 2 of Section 1.2 in PDF format.
 You can hand-write it very clearly and scan it or take a good picture and convert it to a PDF document.
 Please do not store it as part of the zip file where you pack the Event-B model; send it as a separate attachment instead.
-Similarly to the model, please name it DoctorOffice_NewReqs_XYZ.pdf.
+Similarly to the model, please name it DoctorOfficeNewRegs HW3 2025 Initials.pdf.